 3: 06 November 2018

 Discovering this album often resembles a search for secret passageways, running my hands along the walls until I encounter the ridge of a concealed entrance.
 Today, I found a hidden lever on the fourth track: that simple hi-hat puffing away to my right, the manipulation of which allows for two entirely different readings of the same piece.
 If I perceive the hi-hat to be accentuating the downbeat, the piece becomes lumbering and heavy-footed, stumbling down a mild decline in steel-capped boots, cautious to prevent the legs from running ahead of themselves.
 Yet I only need to reframe the hi-hat as an off-beat rhythm to render it confident and agile.
 Suddenly the beats seem to slip out of my hands; the deception feels deliberate.
-Meanwhile, those bell-like bursts provide a melodic analogue to this rhythmic ambiguity: non-committal, suspended, ripe for comprehension.
+Meanwhile, those bell-like bursts provide a melodic analogue to this rhythmic ambiguity: non-committal, suspended, ripe for constant re-comprehension.